Nationals vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Nationals Recent Betting Performance

+- The Nationals have played as the underdog in 10 of their past 10 games and have gone 2-8 in those contests.

-- When it comes to the total, the Nationals and their foes are 3-7-0 in their last 10 contests.
+- When it comes to the over/under, the Nationals and their opponents are 4-6-0 in their previous 10 games.

-- The Nationals have covered the runline in all of their previous 10 games (one of those contests had a runline.
+- The Nationals have covered the runline in all of their previous 10 matchups (one of those contests had a runline.

 Read More About This Game